Biliary atresia is a rare but serious liver disorder that affects newborn babies.

 - biliary atresia causes jaundice which continues after 2 weeks of age in newborn babies

-- special tests are needed to diagnose biliary atresia
+- babies need special tests to diagnose biliary atresia

 - treatment involves a surgical operation as early as possible to minimise liver damage